A quantum advection-diffusion solver using the quantum singular value transform: The Quantum Singular Value Transform

 \begin{remark} To construct the linear combination $q_1(x)+iq_2(x)$ instead of $q_1(x)+q_2(x)$ as in Corollary \ref{cor:QSVT_parallel}, it suffices to add an initial gate $S = \ket{0}\bra{0}+i\ket{1}\bra{1}$ to the first qubit in Figure \ref{fig:QSVT_2}. \end{remark}

-Let us now explain how we can implement our approximate numerical solution $e^{Lt}v_0$ with the aid of QSVT for the two choices for $L$ given in \eqref{eq:FD_approx}.
+Let us now explain how we can implement our approximate numerical solution $e^{Lt}v_0$ with the aid of QSVT for the two choices of $L$ given in \eqref{eq:FD_approx}.
 Consider first $L = -cD_{2p}+\nu D_{2p}^{2}$.
 Since $L$ is a polynomial in $D_{2p}$, the idea is to block encode the Hermitian matrix $H = i\beta D_{2p}$, for a normalizing constant $\beta$ that ensures $||H|| \leq 1$, and apply QSVT as in Corollary \ref{cor:QSVT_parallel} with $q$ a polynomial approximation of the function

 where $M_1 = cT/\beta$ and $M_2 = \nu T/\beta^2$.
 The constant $\beta$ will be specified later.
-The polynomial approximation of $f(x)$ to any desired precision can be constructed explicitly using the Jacobi-Anger expansion as we show later in Proposition \ref{prop:poly_estimate_comb}.
-Note that if we turn off the diffusion, i.e., take $\nu = 0$, we are in the situation of a Hamiltonian simulation problem.
+Both the real and imaginary part of $f(x;M_1,M_2)$ is bounded by $1$ one $[-1,1]$ and a polynomial approximation to any desired precision can be constructed explicitly as we show later in Proposition \ref{prop:poly_estimate_comb}.
+Note that in the pure advection case, $\nu = 0$, we are in the situation of a Hamiltonian simulation problem.

 Consider now the second choice $L = -cD_{2p}+\nu D_{2p}^{(2)}$, and let $S = \nu D_{2p}^{(2)}$ and $H = icD_{2p}$.
-Then $e^{LT} = e^{ST}e^{iHT}$ as $S$ and $T$ are commuting Hermitian operators.
+Then $S$ and $H$ are commuting Hermitian operators, so in particular $e^{LT} = e^{ST}e^{iHT}$.
 Here, both factors can be implemented via QSVT in the form of Corollary \ref{cor:QSVT_parallel} given access to block encodings of normalized versions of $S$ and $H$.
 The second factor is a Hamiltonian simulation problem and does not offer much difficulty.
 The first factor is slightly more difficult to deal with for the following reason. $S$ has a non-positive spectrum (this will be shown later, see Eq. \eqref{eq:def_lambda_mu}) containing $0$, and the function we seek to apply is $x\mapsto e^{Tx}$, which is not bounded by $1$ for positive $x$.
 Therefore, one must choose a polynomial that approximates $e^{Tx}$ on $[-1,0]$ and is bounded by $1$ on $[0,1]$.
 Here, a numerical approximation approach seems to be superior to analytic methods.
 For instance, the even extension $x\mapsto e^{-T|x|}$ is problematic due to the lack of smoothness at zero leading to artificially high degree polynomial approximations.
 Finally, the two block encodings of $e^{ST}$ and $e^{iHT}$ must be composed to produce a block encoding of the desired operator.
 This can be achieved with the following basic lemma.
 The construction is given in \cite[sec.~10.2]{QAlg25} and we include a short proof.